Interactive Segmentation of Radiance Fields: Introduction

 \section{Introduction}

-{ Scene representation is a crucial step prior to any scene understanding or manipulation task.
-Relevant scene parameters, be it shape, appearance or illumination, can be represented using a variety of modalities like $2$D (depth/texture) maps, point clouds, surface meshes, voxels, parametric functions \etc. Each modality facilitates some task while taxing some other aspect of the process.
-For example, shape correspondence is straightforward between point clouds compared to surface meshes but compromises on rendering fidelity.
-Thus, choosing an appropriate representation has a major impact on the downstream analyses and applications.
+{ Scene representation is a crucial step for any scene understanding or manipulation task.
+Relevant scene parameters, be it shape, appearance, or illumination, can be represented using various modalities like $2$D (depth/texture) maps, point clouds, surface meshes, voxels, parametric functions, \etc. Each modality has its strengths and weaknesses.
+For example, shape correspondence is straightforward between point clouds compared to surface meshes but compromises rendering fidelity.
+Thus, choosing an appropriate representation has a major impact on downstream analyses and applications.

-Neural implicit representations have emerged as most promising modality for 3D analysis recently.
-Although initially proposed only for shapes \cite{deepsdf, occupancy_networks}, such representation have been extended to encode complete directional radiance at a point \cite{nerf} and to other rendering parameters like lightfields, specularity, textual context, object semantics, \etc \cite{lightfieldNerf, pandora, nerf_audio, nerf_text, nerf_semantic_1, nerf_semantic_2, nerf_semantic_3}.
-These representations are being extended beyond the simpler static inward-looking and front-facing scenes to complex outwards-looking unbounded $360^{\circ}$ views, dynamic clips, heavily occluded egocentric videos and unconstrained \textit{wild} images.
+Neural implicit representations have emerged as a promising modality for 3D analysis recently.
+Although initially proposed only for shapes \cite{deepsdf, occupancy_networks}, they have been extended to encode complete directional radiance at a point \cite{nerf}, other rendering parameters like lightfields, specularity, textual context, object semantics, \etc \cite{lightfieldNerf, pandora, nerf_audio, nerf_text, nerf_semantic_1, nerf_semantic_2, nerf_semantic_3}.
+The representation was extended beyond static inward-looking and front-facing scenes to complex outward-looking unbounded $360^{\circ}$ views, dynamic clips, occluded egocentric videos, and unconstrained images.

 Radiance fields have also been used beyond Novel View Synthesis (NVS) for other applications \cite{cla_nerf, nerf_supervision, loc_nerf, nerf2real, block_nerf, city_nerf, iron, nerf_nonrigid, hyper_nerf}.
-MLP-encoded representations like NeRF cannot be manipulated easily.
-Segmenting objects of the scene representation is a first step towards its manipulation and understanding for different downstream tasks.
-There have a been a few efforts at segmenting and editing of radiance fields.
-Recently, N3F \cite{N3F} and DFF \cite{DFF} have proposed preliminary solutions to this in the neural space for the radiance field representation.
-Both use distillation for feature matching between user provided cues with the learned 3D feature volume, with N3F using user-provided patches and DFF using textual prompts or patches as the segmentation cues.
+Segmenting objects of the scene representation is a first step towards its understanding and manipulation for different downstream tasks.
+There have been a few efforts at segmenting and editing of radiance fields.
+Recently, N3F \cite{N3F}, and DFF \cite{DFF} presented preliminary solutions to this in the neural space of radiance fields.
+Both use distillation for feature matching between user-provided cues with the learned 3D feature volume, with N3F using user-provided patches and DFF using textual prompts or patches as the segmentation cues.
 These methods struggle to segment objects with a wide appearance variation.
 The NVOS system provides segmentation with strokes but have poor quality and non-interactive computations \cite{nvos}.